shnewto/ttaw/README.md

 # ttaw
 talking to a wall, a piecemeal natural language processing library.

-## A couple caveats
-- My implementation's aren't a sure thing :smile: If you encounter anything peculiar or unexpected, please raise an issue :heart: :heart:

 ## Functionality
 - Determine if two words rhyme using the Double Metaphone phonetic encoding
 - Determine if two words rhyme using CMUdict phonetic encoding